shahhhzod/shahhhzod/README.md

 ### Hi there 👋, I'm Shahzod

-## I'm a Frontend  Developer, from Tajikistan
+## I'm a Fullstack  Developer, from Tajikistan

 - 💪 I like to write code
 - 🎉 I like to play games and watch series
 - 🥅 I am constantly learning new things and getting experience from real projects